-If you have a complaint please contact our Complaints Handler, Roger Sands.
+If you have a complaint please contact our Complaints Handlers, Roger Sands or Esther Gould.
 It is very helpful if you can initially summarise your complaint in writing to us but if there are circumstances which make it difficult for you to do so we will be pleased to speak to you.

 If we have to change any of the responsibilities or the timescales set out below we will let you know and explain why.

 1. Within five working days we will send you a letter acknowledging your complaint and asking you to confirm or explain any details.
 We will also let you know the name of the person who will be dealing with your complaint.
 This may be the Head of Department which dealt with the matter or Roger Sands/Esther Gould.

 2. We will record your complaint in our Central Register and open a file for your complaint.
 When appropriate we will investigate your complaint by examining the relevant file.

 3. We will consider your complaint and will provide a response to it within ten business days of our acknowledgement of your complaint.
 If the matter is complex and it takes longer to deal with your complaint, we will contact you within that period of ten business days to give you an approximate timescale of when you can expect a response.
 If we believe it would be helpful, we may suggest a meeting.

 4. At this stage, if you are still not satisfied or we are unable to resolve your complaint, you can request that your complaint is reviewed by our Managing Partner, Alisa Willows.
 We would generally aim to do this within 10 working days of referral.

 5. This will usually happen by the Managing Partner reviewing the decision of Roger Sands or Esther Gould, however in appropriate cases we may deal with the review in one of the following ways: